 Art & Cultural Heritage Law & Policy, Museum Studies, Russian & Soviet Art, Communication for Arts & Design

 Preston’s research interests include museum law and ethics and the application of property theory to cultural resources and heritage sites; fictitiousness and picaresque forms in early modern and contemporary art; and nineteenth- and twentieth-century Russian and Soviet art.

-Preston’s curatorial work has been supported by the Florida Department of State, Division of Cultural Affairs, and the Council on Culture & Arts (COCA), and his research has been published by the Forum for Modern Language Studies, LexisNexis, and the Florida Bar Association.
+Preston’s curatorial work has been supported by the Florida Department of State, Division of Cultural Affairs, the John S. and James L. Knight Foundation, and the Council on Culture & Arts (COCA), and his research has been published by the Forum for Modern Language Studies, LexisNexis, and the Florida Bar Association.